jeanmax1me/emeutes/README.md

 - Then the script to only show a fraction (10) of the whole array of tweets on the page (inside the HTML too)

-- After that, the script to load more tweets when clicking the "Load More" button, up until the end of the list when the button disappear
+- After that, the script to load more tweets when clicking the "Load More" button, up until the end of the list when the button disappear (in HTML)

-- Finally also added a FR/EN script to change language, and an exit button via 'click' eventListeners
+- Finally also added a FR/EN script to change language, and an exit button via 'click' eventListeners (languageSwitch.js)

 It took me 2 whole days and it was a really fun experience, first time dealing with AJAX , jQuery.
 I had no idea what both were before that, i thought they were programming languages lol.
 Also add to install Cheerio, JSDOM, but not "fs" which was conveniently already preinstalled with Node.js